This is Part III – Operational Efficiencies of a revised six-part series on the internal audit value chain (IAVC).

 - How could the output from internal audit help management and internal audit gain insights to effectively resolve critical problems and perform deep dives to review what matters to management?

-- What should internal audit and management do differently post-COVID-19?
+- What should internal audit and management do differently DURING and post-COVID-19?